maggick/maggick.github.io/content/pages/notes.md

 Title: Notes

-This are my notes previously available at www.matthieukeller.com/notes.
+This are my personnal notes.

 [My list of useful **tools**](/pages/tools.html).